This post is a review for Reading Horizons. This is the language program we are using to help our eleven year old dyslexic son learn to read.

 Because this is an online program this giveaway is open to residents all over the world.
 Yippee for online resources!

 To enter your name in the giveaway just leave a comment.
-This giveaway is now closed.
+Giveaway now closed.

 I am writing this review in collaboration with some other wonderful homeschool bloggers.
 There are ten of us all together, sharing our experiences and offering the giveaway.